Authentic Lessons for 21st Century Learning

 20 Minute(s)

 Display slide 10 and pass out the Exploring Patterns handout to each pair of students.
-Direct students to go to the provided link to interact with the Designing Your Area GeoGebra activity and work with their partner to complete the handout.
+Provide students with the link to the GeoGebra activity: https://www.geogebra.org/m/x4tsbeuz.
+Have students work with their partner to complete the handout.
 Here, students explore the relationships between the area of one triangle, the number of sides of a polygon, and the area of a regular polygon.
 During this exploration, students should record the area of one triangle and number of sides of each polygon in the GeoGebra activity.
 On the handout, students are asked to use those two given details to determine the area of each regular polygon.
 The GeoGebra activity demonstrates how each n-gon is made up of n congruent triangles, starting with an octagon down to a triangle.

 Explain